hazelcast/hazelcast/site/docs/enterprise/lossless-restart.md

 fault tolerance.

 The purpose of the Lossless Cluster Restart is to provide a maintenance window for member operations and restart the cluster in a fast way.
-As a part of the ordered shutdown process, Jet makes sure that the in-memory snapshot data were persisted safely.
+As a part of the graceful shutdown process Jet makes sure that the in-memory snapshot data were persisted safely.

 The fault tolerance of Jet is entirely RAM-based.
-Snapshots is stored in multiple in-memory replicas across the cluster.
-Given the redundancy present in the cluster, this is sufficient to maintain a running cluster across single-node failures (or multiple-node, depending on the backup count), but it doesn’t cover the case when the entire cluster must shut down.
+Snapshots are stored in multiple in-memory replicas across the cluster.
+Given the redundancy present in the cluster this is sufficient to maintain a running cluster across single-node failures (or multiple-node, depending on the backup count), but it doesn’t cover the case when the entire cluster must shut down.

-This design decision allows Jet to exclude disk from the operations that affect Job execution, leading to low and predictable latency.
+This design decision allows Jet to exclude disk from the operations that affect job execution, leading to low and predictable latency.

 ## Performance considerations